 Danish Ports works to ensure the best possible framework conditions for all Danish commercial ports.
 There must be equal and fair competitive conditions between ports in Denmark and among ports internationally.
 The Ports Act must create clearer guidelines for where tasks should be solved and thus contribute to a good foundation for growth throughout Denmark.

-Danish ports are central to the green transition in Blue Denmark and the transport sector as a whole.
+Danish ports are central to the green transition in Blue Denmark and the transportation sector as a whole.
 Ports are the hub where sea, road and rail meet.
-We must use less energy for transportation in general and use new fuels.
-Sea must therefore replace road transport when it is most climate-friendly.
+We need to use less energy for transportation in general and use new fuels.
+Sea must therefore replace road transportation when it is most climate-friendly.
 Ports are hubs for Denmark's wind turbine adventure and suppliers of infrastructure for ships.
 The ports [...].

-Denmark has always been a proud fishing nation and the industry remains a cultural and economic cornerstone for numerous communities across the country.
+Denmark has always been a proud fishing nation, and the industry remains a cultural and economic cornerstone for numerous communities across the country.
 Despite the post-Brexit challenges that have limited fishing opportunities for Danish fishermen, the Danish fishing industry has proven resilient and adaptable, with 3.4 billion worth of fish caught in 2021.
-Denmark is thus [...].
+Denmark is therefore [...].

 Growth promotion in Blue Denmark

 International cooperation and legislation

 Danish Ports works to promote international cooperation in e.g. EU & ESPO-regime as well as among the Nordic ports and industry organizations, to influence international legislation and its implementation nationally and to be able to advise members on international development trends and funding opportunities.

 Partnerships and collaboration

 Ports are the link between sea and land transportation.
-Therefore, Danish Ports is part of the Blue Denmark, but is also oriented towards other branches of transport.
+Therefore, Danish Ports is part of the Blue Denmark, but is also oriented towards other branches of transportation.
 Danish Ports supports the Blue Denmark's organizations joining forces to ensure growth and employment in the blue industries, including through the establishment of a new maritime cluster, [...].

 Investments and ports